yusuke0913/Documentation/source/includes/_integrations.md

 }
 ```

 This endpoint replaces an Integration.
+You may not replace Integrations of type 2.

 ### HTTP Request